dxg76/request_logic_VM/README.md

  # request_logic_VM
 ---
 This Repository contains all the source code for the MRSTV talking vending machine project.
-MRSTV allows people to select snacks within the vending machine through audio interaction.
+MRSTV stands for Machine Raspberry Pi Snack talking vendor, and it adds the ability to select snacks within the vending machine through audio interaction in addition to standard vending functionality.
 The controller for the project is a Raspberry Pi 5, the software in this repository runs on the RPI.
 The RPI connects via USB to an MDB-USB interface which connects to the payment peripherals within the vending machine.